Research students from around the globe

 Leeds Global Community

-If you are thinking about coming to Leeds visit the University's International Pages and have a look at our International Student Handbook to find out more.
+If you are thinking about coming to Leeds visit the University's International Pages and have a look at Your Arrival guide to find out more.
 Read about life at Leeds and the reasons why thousands of international students choose to study at Leeds each year.

 Leeds International Summer School